-As an adult, I remember going to McDonald’s and sitting for hours with friends or savoring my McCafé and Jane Austen, with no interruption.
+As an adult, I remember going to McDonald’s and sitting for hours with friends or savouring the McCafé and Jane Austen, with no interruption.
 But do you know if I had lived back in 1952, the brothers – Richard and Maurice McDonald would have done everything to shoo me in minutes from the arena?

-The revolutionary idea of a fast-food chain was first introduced and implemented in McDonald’s.
-The founder brothers knew that they had to do something different and productive, so they did – a burger in 30 seconds from 20 minutes!
+The revolutionary idea of a fast-food chain was first introduced and implemented at McDonald’s.
+The founding brothers knew that they had to do something different and productive, so they did – a burger in 30 seconds from 20 minutes!

 Now, all this was thought and done back in the 1950s.
 But how come you, I, our previous and next-generation, are still so familiar with the magic of McDonald’s?

 How, after 70 years and running, McDonald’s remains our happy meal choice?
 The answer is in the magical marketing strategy and marketing mix (4Ps) of McDonald’s.